dave--/commentbooth/README.md

 3. Switch into the newly created folder.
 4. Run `npm install`.

+If you already installed commentbooth as described above and just want to get an update run those commands in the folder you installed it in:

+1. `git pull`
+2. `npm update`

 ## Starting up
 Open the command line and navigate to the folder you installed commentbooth in.
 Then run `npm run main`.